Eric Gary Anderson

 Associate Professor

-Literature: American Indian literatures, Southern studies, Horror studies, Native American and Indigenous Studies, American fiction from the beginnings to the 21st century,
+Literature: American Indian literatures, Southern studies, Horror and Gothic studies, Native American and Indigenous Studies, American fiction from the beginnings to the 21st century

-In 2014, Eric Gary Anderson won a University Teaching Excellence Award with special acknowledgment of his contributions to Mason Core.
-He has published more than thirty essays in edited volumes and journals, including "Big Indigeneity" (in PMLA), "Native American Horror, Fantasy, and Speculative Fiction" (in The Cambridge History of Native American Literature), and "'Letting the Other Story Go: The Native South in and beyond the Anthropocene," which he co-wrote with Melanie Benson Taylor for their co-edited 2019 special issue of Native South on Native Southern Literature.
+Eric Gary Anderson has published more than thirty-five essays in edited volumes and journals, including "Big Indigeneity" (in PMLA), "'A Shape to Fill a Lack': Faulkner and Indigenous Studies" in The New William Faulkner Studies (Cambridge, 2022), "Native American Horror, Fantasy, and Speculative Fiction" (in The Cambridge History of Native American Literature), and "'Letting the Other Story Go: The Native South in and beyond the Anthropocene," which he co-wrote with Melanie Benson Taylor for their co-edited 2019 special issue of Native South on Native Southern Literature.
 With Kirstin Squint, Anthony Wilson, and Taylor Hagood, he is a co-editor of Swamp Souths: Literary and Cultural Ecologies (Louisiana State University Press, 2020).
 And with Hagood and Daniel Cross Turner, he co-edited Undead Souths: The Gothic and Beyond in Southern Literature and Culture (Louisiana State University Press, 2015).
 From 2012-14, he served as President of The Society for the Study of Southern Literature.
 At Mason, he serves as Director of Graduate Studies and coordinates the interdisciplinary minor in Native American & Indigenous Studies.
+In 2014, he won a University Teaching Excellence Award with special acknowledgment of his contributions to Mason Core.

 Current Research